secretstartups/handbook/content/handbook/leadership/compensation-review-conversations.md

     - Key Talent
     - Location factor changes
     - Benchmark changes
-    - % and # increase: This number can be found on the Total Rewards Statement
+    - % and # increase: This number can be found on the Total Compensation Statement
 - Communicate the change at the beginning of the meeting.
 You want to give the team member time to ask questions and discuss their compensation change.
 Avoid trying to rush to communicate at the end of a [1:1 meeting]({{< ref "1-1" >}}).
 - Try to clearly explain the reasoning behind the compensation change.
 As Compensation differentials are related to performance, the preparation done for the [Talent Assessment conversation](/handbook/people-group/talent-assessment/#best-practices-for-communicating-performancegrowth-factors) could also be useful in explaining the "why".
 It is also recommended to review the Annual Compensation review page for [all considerations that go into compensation reviews.](/handbook/total-rewards/compensation/compensation-review-cycle/)
 - Protect the confidentiality of other team members by avoiding saying things like “everyone else received less than you” or “you were the only team member to get a discretionary increase.”